 UK (16 schools).

-Being a professional qualification, MBA programs provide a high employability rate for their graduates and work opportunities are available in the numerous global and local companies, throughout Europe and beyond, especially in emerging economies keen to engage with partners in European countries.
+Being a professional qualification, MBA programs provide a high employability rate for their graduates and job opportunities are available in many international and national companies, throughout Europe and beyond, especially in emerging economies keen to engage with partners in European countries.

 - Local employment market, including recent trends in new (international) business settlement: this is important if you want to stay in the country or are looking long-term for a career in a global company;